340:40-7-12. Excluded income sources

 (2) there is no limit to the number of persons who can contribute to the ABLE account; and

-(3) upon the death of an ABLE participant, qualified disability expenses (QDE) and funeral expenses may be paid from the account.
-All remaining funds in the account must be paid to the state Medicaid agency to repay costs of care received by the participant up to the amount of Medicaid paid after establishment of the ABLE account.
+(3) upon the ABLE participant's death, qualified disability expenses (QDE) and funeral expenses may be paid from the account.
+All remaining funds in the account must be paid to the state Medicaid agency to repay costs of care the participant received up to the amount Medicaid paid since ABLE account establishment of the ABLE account.

 15. Examples include, but are not limited to, income received from Youthbuild, Summer Youth, Job Corps, and paid classroom training.
 For the income to be excluded, it must be paid by a federally-funded workforce training program.